nickmoline/remote-sync-hook/README.md

 Sftp-Config Git Hook
 ===
-Hook for Git that updates remote path field when changing branches.
-Useful when you're working with differents branches in the same repo and using sftp plugin for Sublime Text 2/3.
+Hook for Git that updates remote path field in `sft-config.json` file when changing branches.
+Useful when you're working with differents branches in the same repo and using __sftp__ plugin for __Sublime Text 2/3__.

 Pre-requisites
 ===